Site last updated 6/8/20 EF

 and you will be contacted when dates and venues are set.

 Remember - you cannot assume that everyone else in that meeting or everyone else reading that document understood the abbreviation, acronym, jargon or reference; some were probably just as confused as you and were embarrassed to admit it.
 They may have been service users, carers, or even professionals - it can happen to anyone.
-There is no shame in politely challenging such language as you encounter it - in fact, you will be doing everyone a massive favour because Plain English needs to return to all communication in mental health care and general services.
+There is no shame in politely challenging such language as you encounter it - in fact, you will be doing everyone a massive favour because Plain English needs to be used in mental health care as much as possible.